DaveParillo/intermediate-cpp/_sources/function-intro/constants.rst

 Function-like macros using ``#define`` ......................................

-If you use ``#define`` to create a function-like macro unexpected behaviors are possible.
+If you use ``#define`` to create a function-like macro, then unexpected behaviors are possible.
 For example,
 a macro to call some function ``f()`` with the larger of either ``a`` or ``b``: